cujojs/curl/README.md

 AMD supports the notion of plugins.
-Plugins are AMD modules that can be used to load javascript modules -- or other types of resources. curl comes with several plugins already, including a text plugin (for templates or other text resources), a css plugin, a sync plugin (for loading modules synchronously), and a debug plugin (for collecting and logging details of the inner workings of curl).
+Plugins are AMD modules that can be used to load javascript modules -- or other types of resources. curl comes with several plugins already, including a text plugin (for templates or other text resources), two different css plugins, a dojo 1.6 compatibility plugin, a dom-ready plugin and a debug plugin (for collecting and logging details of the inner workings of curl).

 Plugins are designated by a prefix on the name of the module or resource to be loaded.
 They are delineated by a ! symbol.
 The following example shows the use